Ikelene/ScratchCord/README.md

 		<a href="https://youtube.com/@ikelene69"><img src="https://img.shields.io/badge/ChatGPT-offline-red?logo=openai&logoColor=white" alt="ChatGPT" /></a>
 	</p>
 </div>
+# Some servers are down, connect to server 4 for now.

 ## THIS ACUALLY WORKS, You can chat with your friends over the internet using this.